Genocides in history: Genocides after 2000

-In 2021, David Alton, Helen Clark, and Michael Lapsley wrote that the reasons for the Rwandan genocide and for the atrocities of the Yugoslav Wars have been analyzed in-depth, and that genocide prevention has been extensively discussed in the 21st century.
+In 2021, David Alton, Helen Clark, and Michael Lapsley wrote that the reasons for the Rwandan genocide and the reasons for the atrocities which were committed during the Yugoslav Wars have been analyzed in-depth, and they also wrote that genocide prevention has been extensively discussed in the 21st century.

 A group of 34 non-governmental organizations and 31 individuals, calling themselves African Citizens, referred to the Rwanda: The Preventable Genocide report prepared by a panel headed by former Botswana president Quett Masire for the Organisation of African Unity, which later became the African Union.
 African Citizens highlighted the sentences, commenting: "Indisputably, the most important truth that emerges from our investigation is that the Rwandan genocide could have been prevented by those in the international community who had the position and means to do so. ...
 The world failed Rwanda. ...
 [The United Nations] simply did not care enough about Rwanda to intervene appropriately."
 Chidi Odinkalu, former head of the National Human Rights Commission of Nigeria, was among those involved with African Citizens.

 On 20 November 2021, Genocide Watch predicted genocide in Ethiopia, in the context of the war in Tigray and also the violence across the Oromia, and the Benishangul-Gumuz (Metekel) regions that worsened since 2018.
 On 21 November, Odinkalu called for genocide prevention, stating: "We need to focus on an urgent programme of Genocide Prevention advocacy on Ethiopia NOW.
 It may be too late in 2 weeks, guys."
 On 26 November, African Citizens and Alton, Clark, and Lapsley also called for the predicted genocide to be prevented.

 The Rohingya genocide is an ongoing genocide of the Muslim Rohingya people consisting of arson, rape, ethnic cleansing, and infanticide by the Burmese military.
 The genocide has so far consisted of two phases so: the first was a military crackdown that occurred from October 2016 to January 2017, and the second has been occurring since August 2017.

 The Chinese government has engaged in a series of human rights abuses against Uyghurs and other ethnic and religious minorities in Xinjiang.
 Legislatures in several countries, including Canada, the United Kingdom, and France, have passed non-binding motions describing China's actions as genocide.
 The United States officially denounced China's treatment of Uyghurs as a genocide.

+On 16 September 2025, a United Nations commission found that Israel is committing genocide in the Gaza strip.